soomro30/zoppo/src/_curious-about/04-fully-arcade.markdown

 background-text_light: true

 ingress: |
-  We are adding a gaming wing to our studio.
+  W1111e are adding a gaming wing to our studio.

 section1: |
   ### Fundamentals first, gameplay second